Fort Michilimackinac: History

 The Ojibwe in the region soon became dissatisfied with British policies, particularly their cancellation of the annual policy of distributing gifts to the Indians.
 On June 2, 1763, as part of the larger conflict known as Pontiac's War, a group of Ojibwe staged a game of baaga'adowe (a forerunner of modern lacrosse) outside the fort as a ruse to gain entrance.
 After entering the fort, they killed most of the British inhabitants.
 They held the fort for a year before the British regained control, promising to offer more and better gifts to the native inhabitants of the area.

 The British eventually determined that the wooden fort on the mainland was too vulnerable.
 In 1781 they built a limestone fort on nearby Mackinac Island.
 Now known as Fort Mackinac, it was initially named Fort Michilimackinac.
 Over the next two years, the British moved related buildings to the island by dismantling them and moving them across the water in the summer and over the ice in the winter.
 Ste.
 Anne's Church was also moved.
 Patrick Sinclair, the lieutenant governor of Michilimackinac, ordered the remains of the original Fort Michilimackinac to be burned after the move.

+The fort was captured by the British on July 17, 1812, being the first land engagement of the War of 1812 in the United States.
+Americans attempted, but failed, to recapture the fort on August 4, 1814, and the fort remained in British hands until the war ended in 1815.
+The British issued an extremely rare 4 dollar banknote during their occupation.

 Archaeological research and reconstruction

 In 1933, the fort palisade was reconstructed and a small museum opened within the fort.

 The first archaeological investigation of the fort began in the summer of 1959, when the Mackinac Island State Park Commission contracted with Michigan State University, and has continued each summer since, as of 2025.
 The 1933 fort palisade was demolished in 1960, and the reconstruction of the fort based on the archaeological investigation began.

 Archaeological efforts moved beyond the fort from 1970-1973, resulting in the discovery of three houses, before returning inside the fort walls from 1974 onwards.

-From 1959 to 1966, onsite workers were inmates at the Pellston Corrections Camp in Emmett County, Michigan.
+From 1959 to 1966, onsite workers were inmates at the Pellston Corrections Camp in Emmet County, Michigan.
 Recent onsite archaeology teams have both paid and volunteer staff members.

 As of 2024, there is evidence of at least 40 structures inside the fort walls, of which about 65% have been reconstructed.
 The following structures have been archaeologically excavated and reconstructed as of 2024: